mharen/mharen.github.io/_posts/2011/2011-04-15-reduce-noise-from-responses-to-your.md

 This is a mail rule catches messages that look like meeting request responses and moves them directly to my archive *unless *they contain any text in the body.
 This has been working quite well for months as any boilerplate reply goes straight to my archive while anything with a custom response still shows up in my inbox.

-This could almost certainly be improved, e.g.:  <ul>   <li>There’s probably a built-in way of detecting meeting responses besides searching the subject</li>    <li>There’s probably a built-in way of detecting if the user has edited the response besides checking the body for any vowel</li>    <li>There’s possibly a built-in way to do this whole thing, hiding as an elusive checkbox eight layers deep in the options somewhere</li> </ul>
+This could almost certainly be improved, e.g.:     * There’s probably a built-in way of detecting meeting responses besides searching the subject    * There’s probably a built-in way of detecting if the user has edited the response besides checking the body for any vowel    * There’s possibly a built-in way to do this whole thing, hiding as an elusive checkbox eight layers deep in the options somewhere

 I couldn’t find solutions to those in the five minutes I spent making this hack.
 If you have a better way of doing this, please share in the comments!